 - your child's diarrhoea continues for more than 10 days

 Dial 111 within New Zealand for urgent medical help (use the appropriate emergency number in other countries) if you are very concerned about your child.

 How can I help prevent the spread of gastroenteritis?

-- thorough cleaning of your toilet and bathroom areas
+Cleaning toilet and bathroom areas

-- avoiding sharing food and drinks
+Avoiding sharing food and drinks

 Make sure your child doesn't share food or drinks with anyone else.

 Keep them away from others